Spencer Steer Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 15th in MLB.
+- The Cardinals pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals' 4.19 team ERA ranks 15th across all MLB pitching staffs.
+- The Cardinals have the 15th-ranked team ERA across all league pitching staffs (4.19).

-- Cardinals pitchers combine to surrender the eighth-fewest home runs in baseball (63 total, one per game).
+- Cardinals pitchers combine to allow 63 home runs (one per game), the seventh-fewest in the league.

-- The Cardinals are sending Montgomery (2-7) to the mound to make his 13th start of the season.
-He is 2-7 with a 4.23 ERA and 60 strikeouts in 66 2/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his 14th of the season.
+He is 4-2 with a 3.74 ERA and 60 strikeouts in 74 2/3 innings pitched.

-- The lefty's most recent time out came on Saturday against the Pittsburgh Pirates, when he went 5 2/3 innings, surrendering one earned run while giving up four hits.
+- In his last time out on Sunday, the righty threw five innings against the Pittsburgh Pirates, allowing two earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.